-Recommended practices related to Guiding Principle 3.3 RP3.3.1 Consider appointing the NTFB board chair or co-chair as the chair of the steering committee.
-RP3.3.2 Ensure that there is always effective communications and reporting between the secretariat and the steering committee.
+Recommended practices related to Guiding Principle 3.3: RP3.3.1 Consider appointing the NTFB board chair or co-chair as the chair of the steering committee.
+RP3.3.2 Ensure that there is always effective communications and reporting between the secretariat and the steering committee .
 RP3.3.3 Ensure that the secretariat has full flexibility and the necessary autonomy to undertake its work.

-adequately (competent staff) to fulfil its role and undertake the assigned activities.
+Ensure that an NTFB secretariat is established within the NTFB structure and that it is staffed adequately (competent staff) to fulfil its role and undertake the assigned activities.

 The main role of the NTFB secretariat is to support delivery of the NTFB strategy and other decisions of the board and the steering committee.
 The structure, function and extent of the secretariat depends on many factors, not least of which is resources (financial and otherwise) but also the delivery model adopted.
-For example, some NTFB secretariats may undertake research, design, analysis and project implementation work directly, while for other NT-FBs most of this work would be assigned to NTFB ad hoc technical working groups or contracted out and the secretariat would mostly focus on the administrative arrangement for NTFB operations such as meeting arrangements.
+For example, some NTFB secretariats may undertake research, design, analysis and project implementation work directly, while for other NTFBs most of this work would be assigned to NTFB ad hoc technical working groups or contracted out and the secretariat would mostly focus on the administrative arrangement for NTFB operations such as meeting arrangements.
 The more work that is contracted out or assigned to other organisations, fewer staff will be required in the NTFB secretariat itself.
-There is no right or wrong way to do this - it really depends on resources and what is most likely to attract and sustain support, both politically and financially.
+There is no right or wrong way to do this-it really depends on resources and what is most likely to attract and sustain support, both politically and financially.
 The exact structure and extent of work to be undertaken by the secretariat will depend on the operational model adopted and, in some cases, the extent to which donor support is utilised.